danhnguyen0902/shell-project/README.md

 Danh Nguyen, danh0902

-How to install lex and yacc on ubuntu
+How to install lex and yacc on Ubuntu
 -------------------------------------
 Open the terminal (CTRL+ALT+T)